 Abstract

 Bacterial Microbiomes are cryptic environments, in which bacteria cooperate and compete in many different ways.
-Understanding these relationships could have consequences for many other fields, including health and conservation, due to the universal presence of bacteria.
-Due to the microscopic nature of these ecosystems, genomics is one of the most reliable ways to study them, and much progress has been made on this in the field’s 30 year history.
+Understanding these relationships could have consequences for many other fields, including health and conservation, due to the universal presence of bacteria and the functional roles they play in their environments.
+Due to the microscopic nature of these ecosystems, genomics is a useful way to study them, and much progress has been made on this in the field’s 30 year history.

 Few research projects explore using publicly available data.
 Using this can be a way of quickly drawing new conclusions about the way different bacteria interact.
-This project will use computational environments such as R to analyse important functional differences, using the genes of sampled bacteria, and hypothesise how these might affect host organisms and other bacteria in the microbiome.
-This will lead to a greater understanding of these environments.
+This project will use computational environments such as R to analyse important functional differences, using the genes of sampled bacteria, and test hypotheses about how these might affect host organisms and other bacteria in the microbiome.
+This will lead to a greater understanding of the functional roles that bacteria play in these environments.

 (138 words) [i still dont feel confident about this, its better, but is it good?, the plan section for this is confusing]